infobloxopen/infoblox-nios-go-client/README.md

 # Infoblox NIOS Go Client

-A Go client library for interacting with Infoblox NIOS (Network Identity Operating System) via its WAPI (Web API).
+A Go client library for interacting with Infoblox NIOS via its WAPI (Web API).
 This library enables Go applications to automate DNS, DHCP, IPAM, and other network management tasks using Infoblox appliances.

 ## Features